Colin-Fredericks/edx-embedded-video-problems/README.md

 * **popUpProblems.css** provides a few things to help this blend in with edX.
 Put it in your "Files and Uploads" section.
 * **popUpProblems.html** is what you cut-and-paste into a Raw HTML component to make this work.
-* **popUpProblems.js** does the actual work of moving the problems around and displaying them.
+* **popUpProblems2.js** does the actual work of moving the problems around and displaying them.
 Put it in your "Files and Uploads" section.
+If you have the old version without the 2, it's defunct.
 * **popUpProblems.zip** is fairly unnecessary here on GitHub where you can download the whole thing as a zip file anyway, but

 Dependencies and Fragility